-There is currently a bug with the Survey123 URL scheme where values can only be passed to select one or select multiple questions if the name and label of the choice in a choice list are identical.
-This is intended to be fixed in a future release.
+Due to a limitation with Esri apps that use pop-ups in a web map, values can only be passed to select one or select multiple questions if the name and label of the choice in a choice list are identical.

 Pass parameters to Survey123 Connect

-The URL scheme used by Survey123 Connect is arcgis-survey123connect://, which will allow the user to automatically download and open a survey, ready for editing.
+The URL scheme used by Survey123 Connect is arcgis-survey123connect://, which allows the user to automatically download and open a survey, ready for editing.

-This URL scheme accepts different parameters than the field app or web app, however, instead accepting the form's item ID and the URL for the portal that the item is stored on.
-This example URL opens a specific survey in Survey123 Connect from the ArcGIS Enterprise portal provided, downloading it if it isn't already present.
+This URL scheme accepts different parameters than the field app or web app; it accepts the form's item ID and the URL for the portal in which the item is stored.
+The following example URL opens a specific survey in Survey123 Connect from the ArcGIS Enterprise portal provided, downloading it if it isn't already present:

-If your survey is saved in ArcGIS Online, you still need to provide the portal URL for ArcGIS Online.
+If your survey is saved in ArcGIS Online, you still need to provide the portal URL for ArcGIS Online, such as the following:.

-Currently, these URL parameters can only be used to open forms that you are the owner of.
-It can't be used to open surveys that you have access to, but did not create.
+Currently, these URL parameters can only be used to open forms that you own.
+They can't be used to open surveys to which you have access but did not create.

 Link to other apps from Survey123